seehorne/GetGrinnected/written reports/sprint 5/blog-post.md

 If other groups also choose to create a "Spring 2025" category we would also like to be included under that tag.
 However, it seems like that organization is not consistent across past blog posts, and we wouldn't want to contribute further to that inconsistency.

-# TODO: PICTURES.

-TODO: DELETE THIS SECTION.
-PICTURES SHOULD BE INCLUDED THROUGHOUT THE TEXT, AT LEAST 3.

 ---

 # GetGrinnected